matter-labs/zksync-lite-docs/docs/api/sdk/js/nfts.md

 ## Connect to the Rinkeby testnet

+The NFTs are also supported on `mainnet` and `ropsten` networks.
+For the purposes of this tutorial, we will use the `rinkeby` testnet.

 ```typescript
 const syncProvider = await zksync.getDefaultProvider("rinkeby");
 ```

 ## Mint NFT

-You can mint an NFT by calling the `mintNFT` function from the `Wallet` class, now available in the zksync@beta version.
+You can mint an NFT by calling the `mintNFT` function from the `Wallet` class..

 > Signature